 It has been reported good to moderate inter-reader agreement for the PI-RADS score.
 In the study by Schimmöller et al. PI-RADS showed high sensitivity and negative predictive value for biopsied lesions.
 Roethke et al. evaluated the PI-RADS for detection of prostate cancer in patients with magnetic resonance/transrectal ultrasound fusion-guided biopsy, they concluded the system is beneficial to indicate the likelihood of cancer and it is also valuable to identify locations to be targeted with biopsy.

-BIOPROGNOS has already implemented ―for training or educational purposes― PI-RADS for Prostate Cancer screening and detection.
-Use is free of charge and not limited.
+BIOPROGNOS is implementing ―for training or educational purposes― PI-RADS for Prostate Cancer screening and detection.
+Use will be free of charge and not limited.

 Prostate Imaging Reporting and Data System (PI-RADS) Version 2 by PI-RADS is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.